What is knowledge?

 These stages are, however, most significant for a deep spiritual change.
 The first stage is then a deep but as yet vague faith that there is something Divine, something way beyond our normal understanding.
 Stage two involves one's first undeniable experiences.
 Stage three involves a realisation which permanently changes who one feels one is and how one looks at the reality.
 Stage four involves a complete transformation of one's nature.

-- An entirely different type of inner knowledge is arrived at by going inside: here on finds situated knowledge, often in a more personal context, as if coming from an "inner oracle" that helps one to do, non-egoically, what is needed in the specific situation one finds oneself in.
+- An entirely different type of knowledge is arrived at by going inside: here one finds situated knowledge, often in a more personal context, as if coming from an "inner oracle" that helps one to do, non-egoically, what is needed in the specific situation one finds oneself in.
+If one pursues it far enough, one finds here not so much the cosmic or transcendent Divine, but the Divine as person, having a distinct individual personality.

 We'll come back to this distinction in the chapter on self-development.[INTERNAL LINK]